apache/cordova-docs/docs/en/edge/guide/platforms/android/config.md

 -->

-* `loadingDialog`: Display a native loading dialog when loading the app.
+* `LoadingDialog`: Display a native loading dialog when loading the app.
 The value's format is _Title, Message_

         <preference name="loadingDialog" value="Please wait, the app is loading"/>

-* `loadingPageDialog`: Display a native loading dialog when loading sub-pages.
+* `LoadingPageDialog`: Display a native loading dialog when loading sub-pages.
 The value's format is _Title, Message_

         <preference name="loadingPageDialog" value="Please wait, the data is loading"/>

 <!-- QUERY A: unclear when loadingDialog & loadingPageDialog would appear.
 Any examples? -->

-* `errorUrl`: Set the error page for your application.
+* `ErrorUrl`: Set the error page for your application.
 Should be located in your Android project in `file://android_asset/www/`

         <preference name="errorUrl" value="error.html"/>

 <!-- QUERY A: under what conditions does the errorUrl page display? -->

-* `loadUrlTimeoutValue`: How much time Cordova should wait before throwing a timeout error on the application.
+* `LoadUrlTimeoutValue`: How much time Cordova should wait before throwing a timeout error on the application.

         <preference name="loadUrlTimeoutValue" value="20000"/>